sandordargo/sandordargo.github.io/_posts/2021-5-22-the-big-leap-by-gay-hendricks.md

 title: "The Big Leap: Conquer Your Hidden Fear and Take Life to the Next Level by Gay Hendricks"
 date: 2021-5-22
 category: books
-tags: [books, watercooler, selfdevelopment, psychology]
+tags: [books, watercooler, self-improvement, psychology]
 excerpt_separator: <!--more-->
 ---
 [The Big Leap](https://amzn.to/3fzGsB9)!
 Who doesn't want to take the big leap?
 I bet there are many.
 Stepping up always involve some risks and humans, in general, are more afraid of loss and therefore they are more risk-averse than thrill-seeking.